Argyreia nervosa

 Argyreia nervosa is a perennial climbing vine native to the Indian subcontinent and introduced to numerous areas worldwide, including Hawaii, Africa, and the Caribbean.
 Though it can be invasive, it is often prized for its aesthetic and medicinal value.
-Common names include Hawaiian baby woodrose, adhoguda अधोगुडा or vidhara विधारा (Sanskrit), elephant creeper and woolly morning glory.
+Common names include elephant creeper, woolly morning glory and Hawaiian baby woodrose.
 Its seeds are known for their powerful entheogenic properties, greater or similar to those of Ipomoea species, with users reporting significant psychedelic and spiritual experiences.
 The two botanical varieties are Argyreia nervosa var. nervosa described here, and Argyreia nervosa var. speciosa, the roots of which are used in Ayurvedic medicine.

-Argyreia nervosa contains various ergoline alkaloids such as ergine.
+Argyreia nervosa contains various ergoline alkaloids such as ergine (lysergic acid amide; LSA) and isoergine (isolysergic acid amide; iso-LSA).
 A study reported stereoisomers of ergine to be found in the seeds at a concentration of 0.325% of dry weight.
 Two modern studies from a team of researchers also revealed lysergic acid, methylergometrine (syn. lysergic acid butanolamide), methysergide, lysergylalanine, and suspected, unidentifed ergopeptines.
 A study of the related Ipomoea tricolor showed that ergoline concentrations in the leaves are 12-fold lower than that of the seeds.

 History

-While seeds of other Convolvulaceae, specifically Ipomoea corymbosa (ololiuhqui) and Ipomoea tricolor (tlitliltzin), were used in shamanic rituals of Latin America for centuries, A. nervosa was not traditionally used for this purpose.
-Its properties were first brought to attention in the 1960s.
+Despite its colloquial name of "Hawaiian baby woodrose", Argyreia nervosa is native to Asia.
+The popular flowering vine is often cultivated in Hawaii as climate conditions support the plants' cultivation on the island.

+LSA-containing seeds have been utilized in small quantities in Ayurvedic herbal medicine.
+However, the seeds were not widely known to have psychoactive properties until the mid-late 20th century and have no tradition of ceremonial use for religious purposes.